2xAA/genmdm-editor/README.md

 #### `.genm` Format

-The genMDM Editor was build around the `.genm` file format, which can hold 128 genMDM instruments.
+The genMDM Editor was build around the `.genm` file format, which can hold 128 GenMDM instruments.
-Each instrument in the `.genm` file can store every parameter of the genMDM instrument.
+Each instrument in the `.genm` file can store every parameter of the GenMDM instrument.

 The `.genm` format does not include any of the editor settings, the global settings or the DAC Control settings.